 The University of Warwick

-As one of the Russell Group of Universities, The University of Warwick is a world-leading institution – ranked as one of the UK’s top 10 universities.
-As a result, it attracts students from all over the globe – with over 40% of students coming from outside the UK.
-It’s vital that these students and their families are able to get a thorough understanding of the university remotely.
-They need to interrogate the academic facilities and understand what university life can offer at this particular institution.
-Current circumstances mean that domestic students may also be unable or unwilling to tour the university itself.
+The University of Warwick is a world-leading institution and is one of the Russell Group of Universities.
+It is ranked as one of the UK’s top 10 universities.
+As a result, it attracts students from all over the globe.
+In fact, over 40% of Warwick’s students come from outside the UK.
+It’s vital that these students and their families are able to get a thorough understanding of the university before applying.
+They need to interrogate the academic facilities.
+They want to understand what university life can offer at this particular institution.
+Circumstances or government guidelines may mean that domestic students could also be unable or unwilling to tour the university in person.

 Aerial Virtual Tour – a different means of navigating

 The University of Warwick campus covers an area of over 700 acres.
-The 360 virtual tours could have been linked together for users to navigate through with a map, but instead the University of Warwick team came to us because they wanted something a little different.
+The 360 virtual tours could have been linked together for users to navigate through with a map.
+Instead, the University of Warwick team came to us because they wanted something a little different.
 They wanted students to be able to get an idea of the campus’ scale and position using aerial virtual tours.
-These aerial 360s give them an overview (quite literally) of the campus; show them how academic buildings and student accommodation relate to each other; see the styles of architecture; and let them ‘dive down’ to explore the buildings that interest them.
+These aerial 360s give them an overview (quite literally) of the campus.
+They show them how academic buildings and student accommodation relate to each other.
+They can see the styles of architecture.
+And of course, the tours let them ‘dive down’ to explore the buildings that interest them.

 Students can see where the running track is in relation to Jack Martin Halls, or Westwood Campus.
-Viewers can see Coventry beyond the campus on one side, and green spaces surrounding the others – thus helping students and their families understand a little more about the area.
+Viewers can see Coventry beyond the campus on one side, and green spaces surrounding the others.
+Therefore the tours help students and their families understand a little more about the local area.

 Google Maps Integration

-Using Google Maps within the virtual tour gives the viewer extra information.
-They can see where they are at all times, and even which direction they’re facing in.
+You can use Google Maps within the virtual tour.
+Thus you can see where you are at all times, and even which direction you’re facing in.

 Virtual open days

-For students outside the local area or overseas, 360s have long offered invaluable insight into academic facilities and campus life.
-Now however, the Covid pandemic has made university virtual tours absolutely invaluable.
-Ultimately, prospective students have remote access to locations that they cannot currently tour physically in a permanent ‘virtual open day’.
+The 360 tours give useful insight into academic facilities and campus life.
+This is especially true for students outside the local area or overseas.
+Now however, Covid has made university virtual tours absolutely invaluable.
+Ultimately, prospective students have remote access to locations that they cannot currently tour physically.
+In effect the University has a permanent ‘virtual open day’!

 We’re delighted to have been invited to work with the University of Warwick on their 360 project.
-Please click here to view the aerial virtual tours.
+Finally, please click here to see the aerial virtual tours.